xsun28/CloudMerge/README.md

 	$ mvn package -Dmaven.test.skip=True
 	```
-	Then compiled jar files can be found in the same locations as step 2.
+	Note: Maven must be version 3.1 or higher for success compilation.
+Compiled jars can be found in the same locations as step 2.
 	<br>
 	<br>
 	<br>